Hashicorp Vault Keystore

 and DNS namelocalhost

-Any other tooling for X.509 certificate generation works as well.
+Other tooling for X.509 certificate generation also works.
 For example, you could use

 openssl